- Default Parameters

 The default value is

+The syslog format can be changed to remove or add information.
 In addition to the %replacements% below %level% can be used, but it is used as a dedicated parameter to the syslog logging facility anyway.

-conditions is met, the required log level is set to debug.
+Log condition for log level increase based on conditions.
+Once one of these conditions is met, the required log level is set to debug.
 This allows to debug specific requests, users or apps

 shared_secret: If a request parameter with the name